raynamharris/Shell_Intro_for_Transcriptomics/README.md

 05. Finding Things: Grep and History
 06. Bash Scripts

-## Getting Ready: Download the Practice Data
-For this lesson, you will need to download some files in order to follow along.

-1. **Download and move [this file](./data/Shell_Transcriptomics.zip) to your Desktop**
-2. If download does not start automatically, click "View Raw" to start the download.
-3. Unzip/extract the files.
-You should have a folder on your desktop called "Shell-Transcriptomics"

 ## Further Reading
 - [Practical Computing for Biologists](http://practicalcomputing.org/) This is a highly recommended book for people looking for a systematic presentation on shell scripting, programming, UNIX, etc.
 - A Quick Guide to Organizing Computational Biology Projects, Noble, PLoS Comp Biology, 2009.